INTO-CPS-Association/DTaaS/servers/execution/runner/README.md

 Access to the service on network is available at `http://<ip or hostname>:3000/`.

-Two REST API routes are active.
+Three REST API routes are active.
 The route paths and the responses given for these two sources are:

 | REST API Route                 | Return Value | Comment |